Arshad-1907/dbt_ilum/README.md

 # dbt + Spark on Ilum Integration

 This repository demonstrates how to integrate **dbt** with a Spark cluster managed by **Ilum** using a PySpark job.
-The project uses the Spark adapter for dbt to run SQL-based transformations on Spark, and it leverages Ilum for job orchestration, monitoring, and scheduling.
+The project utilizes the Spark adapter for dbt to run SQL-based transformations on Spark, leveraging Ilum for seamless job orchestration, monitoring, and scheduling.

 ## Table of Contents